Dividing Businesses Assets During A Divorce

 If you or your spouse owns a business, obtaining an equitable division of its value may be the most important financial issue in your divorce.
 To ensure that you receive everything you are entitled to, it’s important to consult an attorney who understands how businesses are valued.

 At Rowe Law Offices, P.C., our attorneys work with forensic accountants, business valuation experts and other professionals to protect your financial interests in divorce.
 We offer a free initial consultation to discuss your case.
-From our offices in Wyomissing and Lancaster, we serve clients in Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.
+We serve clients in Berks County, Lancaster County, Schuylkill County and elsewhere

 Is A Business Considered Marital Property?